dayz-one-life/skalisty-bunker/README.md

 ```
 3. Add the lines in mapgroupproto-entries.txt to your mapgroupproto.xml file.
 4. Add the lines in mapgrouppos-entries.txt to your mapgrouppos.xml file.
+5. Add the lines in undergroundtrigger-entries.txt to your cfgundergroundtriggers.json file.
-5. Optional: Replace your areaflags.map with the one from this repo to make Skalisty island a Tier 4 zone.
+6. Optional: Replace your areaflags.map with the one from this repo to make Skalisty island a Tier 4 zone.

 ## Accessing the Bunker
 You will need to provide a way for your players to obtain a punch card to access the main part of the bunker, and a red shipping container key to access the lowest part of the bunker.
 You can add the following entries to your db/types.xml file to have them spawn in contaminated areas, or you can come up with something more creative.